P-TEFb/RNAfastqtoBigWig/README.md

-URL: provide a link to download the data. fastq folder: provide a path/foldername to download all the fastq files. sample #'s: <int> provide the sample numbers such as 1-10 or 1-5,7-8 or for single sample 6-6. min insert: <int> provide the minimum length of an insert. max insert: <int> provide the maximum length of an insert.
+URL: provide a link to download the data. fastq folder: provide a path/foldername to download all the fastq files. sample #'s: <int> provide the sample numbers such as 1-10 or 1-5,7-8 or for single sample 6-6.
+UMI length: <int> provide the lenght of UMI sequence such as 8 or 4. min insert: <int> provide the minimum length of an insert. max insert: <int> provide the maximum length of an insert.
 threads: <int> provide the number of threads.
 For example, if there 80 threads available and 10 samples to process then you may assign atmost 8 threads for each sample.